DataDog/datadog-operator/docs/secret_management.md

             enableGlobalPermissions: true
       # ...
       ```
-    * `global.secretBackend.roles`: replacing `enableGlobalPermissions`, list of namespaces/secrets the Agents should have access to.
+    * `global.secretBackend.roles`: Replaces `enableGlobalPermissions`, detailing the list of namespaces/secrets to which the Agents should have access.
       ```yaml
       apiVersion: datadoghq.com/v2alpha1
       kind: DatadogAgent